phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 *   prior-ecoevolity-config-operator-run-1.log
 *   prior-ecoevolity-config-state-run-1.log

-It should also *really* fast, making it very quick and easy to thoroughly sample from the joint prior via MCMC.
+It should be *really* fast, making it very quick and easy to thoroughly sample from the joint prior via MCMC.
 This is a great way to "sanity check" your analyses;
 quickly generate samples from the prior and make sure they match your